 Like the sun setting, menopause is inevitable in women’s lives.
 It is when women’s estrogen levels drop dramatically, and their monthly menstruation, as well as their ability to ovulate, is halted.
 Women may then experience a long list of symptoms and personal risks, but they either ignore them or deny them for the insufficiency of information concerning these things.

-The question is, can women reduce the menopause-related symptoms and prevent themselves from the health risks involved when going through menopause?
+The question is, can women reduce menopause-related symptoms like feminine dryness and prevent themselves from the health risks involved when going through menopause?
 Here is a to-do list compiled by Menopausal Godmother for women who are never too young or old to take care of themselves during the highs and lows of menopause.

 Make Sleep Your Lover